 Whether you do it locally or remotely, tutoring can be a great way to earn extra cash.
 There are several places you can tutor online, including Chegg, K12 and Tutor.com.
 Tutors earn anywhere from $10 to $20 an hour.

 If you’re at home with your own kids all day (and love it), consider being a nanny for someone else’s kids or starting your own at-home day care.
 Both options allow you to stay with your own children and bring in some additional income as well.

 Freelancing goes beyond writing or editing, which are what most people think of when they hear the word "freelance."
 Freelancing is simply working for a company without a long-term commitment.
 Basically, you work as an independent contractor, usually from the comfort of your own home.
-You may work as a secretary, be hired on temporarily to complete a project, assist in grant writing or bookkeeping, and more.
-While it isn’t the most stable of jobs, it is one of the most flexible, and top freelancers earn well over $100,000 per year.
+You may be hired on temporarily to complete a project, assist in grant writing or bookkeeping and more.
+While it isn’t the most stable of jobs, it is one of the most flexible, and freelancers often make more than $20/hour.